 Author: Kit Kilroy

-To keep your restaurant trading through delivery and take-away, it is important to communicate and stay relevant through the social channels.
-If need some social media tips for restaurants, we'll break down our top 10 tips for social success.
+It's important to communicate and stay relevant through the social channels.
+Need some social media tips for restaurants?
+We'll break down our top 10 tips for social success.

 Social media was once just a bonus to an already-existing marketing strategy.
 Posting a photo or comment here and there was a decent way to stay engaged with customers, but it wasn’t the end-all-be-all to reaching potential patrons.

 Oh, how things have changed.
 If you’re trying to run a successful cafe now, social media is of the utmost importance.